 Each year, the Honors Guild chooses a theme and brings 3-4 scholars to campus to provide deeper understanding of the theme.
 The scholars' talks are open to the entire Taylor community.
 Honors students also have special talkback sessions with visiting scholars in the Honors Lodge.

-Past Honors themes include: Simplicity and Sustainability, Everyday Activism, Vocation, and Orphans and Vulnerable Children.
+Past Honors themes include: Simplicity and Sustainability, Everyday Activism, Vocation, Restoration & Reconciliation, and Orphans & Vulnerable Children.

 Foundational Honors Courses